top of page

 Who AM "I" ????

-My husband's dear mother by the way, was a prisoner of war as a child and was "owned" by a farmer when she was "taken" from her family.
+My husband's dear mother by the way, was a prisoner of war as a child and as she says--was "owned" by a farmer when she was "taken" from her family.
 Her childhood was spent working in a sort of labor camp.
 She lived on bread mostly for meals and ---a bed of hay in a barn, back then.
 She often speaks of "My Farmer" where we would say my mother or father.
 Such sad circumstances she has shared with us.
 She is in her 90s now.
-I have highest admiration and love for her. ( I am pictured in slideshow with beloved "Mary"--we are standing beneath a hotel entrance, on Captiva Island Florida with my seahorse "Stargazer" behind us...)
-Note:*Recently*---- this *April 2021* we lost our Mary at 95 years old.....
+I have highest admiration and love for her. ( I am pictured in slideshow with beloved "Mary"--she is standing at end of her driveway with a Seahorse and Michael, and she and I are standing beneath a hotel entrance, on Captiva Island Florida with my other seahorse "Stargazer" behind us...)

 MY "WORKING" CAREER that lead to MY COMMUNITY ART

-And while in High School I worked as Sales, Head of Sales, to Manager-- in a Department Store on Main Street!
+While in High School I worked as Sales, Head of Sales, to Manager-- in Maas Brothers Department Store on Main Street!

-It was great to be Medical Unit Secretary in an ICF Nursing Home Facility where I loved the elderly ones like I had 100 Grandma and Grandpas!
+It was great to be Medical Unit Secretary in an ICF Unit of a Nursing Home Facility where I loved the elderly ones like I had 100 Grandma and Grandpas!
+ICF is Intermediate Care Facility!
+I handled all emergency calls and transfers and DR Appointments!

-Joyfully I was able to be a Preschool teacher for Three Year Olds, having my own whimsical fun classroom.
+Joyfully after that I enjoyed being a Preschool Teacher for Three Year Olds, having my own whimsical artsy fun classroom.

 So I have wide experience and applied myself diligently to every job I desired.
-I believe most of my positions really helped me--- help people, in some way.
-I do have a victim's advocate sort of mentality, for human and furry friend---- and I will step up when I must.
-I am thankful in being willing and able to use my talent, such as it is now, assisting "others" through the funds raised by my children's art.
+I believe most of my positions really helped me--- "help people", in some way.
+I do have a victim's advocate sort of mentality, for human and furry friend---- and I will step up ---when I must.

 JUST BEING ARTSY THROUGH LIFE!